top of page

 Newly Presenting Mental Health Needs: Attendees may experience different needs and feelings than they usually do outside of camp (e.g., first time homesickness) which we are provisionally able to handle on-site.
 However, we are generally not able to accommodate for more severe mental health disorders that were not known or experienced prior to camp.
 When this occurs, we generally recommend campers or staff return home and see a therapist or psychiatrist as soon as possible to ensure they receive the appropriate care and management of symptoms.

 Emotional Support Animals: No animals can come to camp with attendees unless otherwise approved for camp programming.
 The exception to this is service animals, as required by the Americans with Disabilities Act.
-Please notify us if your camper will have a service animal at camp.
+Prior notice is required if an attendee will have a service animal at camp.
 Emotional support animals do not have the same legal standing.

-Access to THC for Medicinal Purposes: Staff please note that regardless of your state of origin, legality, or use for medicinal purposes, THC is not permitted on camp property.
+Access to THC for Medicinal Purposes: Attendees please note that regardless of your state of origin, legality, or use for medicinal purposes, THC is not permitted on camp property.